mshanemc/deploy-to-sfdx/README.md

 uses Jest.

 There's a file called `testRepos` that you'll want to customize with any repos you want to use for verification.
+It'll probably fail if you use mine.

 Run them with `npm run test:unit`.
 A few of them are not true unit tests...the require a server and redis running, and will try to connect to github for your testRepos.
 Run each of these commands in a separate terminal.